 5. The outcome of the meeting will be determined solely on the basis of preponderance of the evidence and statements provided.
 A determination of responsibility is made when the preponderance of evidence supports the charge(s).
 The decision of the separation will be final.
 There will be no appeal.

-6. If the student does request an additional review of the decision it will be reviewed by the Vice President for Student Affairs or his/her designee.
+6. If the student does request an additional review of the decision it will be reviewed by the Dean of Students or his/her designee.
 All information related to the Office of Student Conduct investigation will be provided.
 The separation and/or ban from campus residential facilities will remain in effect until the review is concluded.
 The final outcome will be shared with the Office of Student Conduct That office will schedule, as soon as possible, a formal student conference to determine the final outcome of the initiating behavior.

-7. If the Vice President for Student Affairs upholds the outcome of separation, an appeal may be made to the President of the University.
-In the event the President considers the outcome to be inconsistent with the ethical principles and standard of conduct of the University community, the President may request that the case be reopened and reheard by the University Disciplinary Committee.
-If the President upholds the outcome of separation an appeal may be made to the Board of Regents.
-The decision of the Board of Regents is final.
+7. If the Dean of Students upholds the outcome of separation, an appeal may be made to the Vice President for Enrollment and Student Experience or his/her designee.
+In the event the Vice-President considers the outcome to be inconsistent with the ethical principles and standard of conduct of the University community, the Vice-President may request that the case be heard by the University Disciplinary Committee.
+If the VIce-President upholds the outcome of separation the decision is final.